vnmdcvpfug/transparent-tor/README.md

 ```

 ### credits
-The code is mainly from the [ArchWiki Tor page](https://wiki.archlinux.org/title/Tor#Transparent_Torification).
+The code is mainly derived from the [ArchWiki Tor page](https://wiki.archlinux.org/title/Tor#Transparent_Torification).